 Pushing the Lens Barrel in

 Pushing it back is more complex.
 First of all: The film has to be advanced and the shutter cocked.
 This is vital and this is also the point where an unfamiliar user could start damaging things.
-When the the film is not advanced (and thus the shutter is un-cocked) the barrel cannot be moved.
+When the film is not advanced (and thus the shutter is un-cocked) the barrel cannot be moved.
 To make sure, you can carefully pull the film advance lever.
 The lever will be locked after the film was advanced (and the shutter cocked).
 Do not force it.
 On the other hand if the lever moves for more than a few mm, carefully turn it all the way and let it move back afterwards.
 Now the shutter is cocked and the film is advanced.

-Push and hold the LBRB to unlock the barrel and carefully turn the lens barrel counter-clockwise untill it stops.
+Push and hold the LBRB to unlock the barrel and carefully turn the lens barrel counter-clockwise until it stops.
 Now the lens barrel can be pushed in gently.
 If the barrel cannot be turned counter-clockwise easily, make sure the film is advanced and the LBRB is pushed.
 This is the point where the barrel locks can be ruined by brute force.
 When buying a Rollei 35 carefully check the lens barrel and its movements.

 The top cover